Al Snow: Various alliances and feuds (1999–2004)

 In 2001, Snow tried to rally support from the fans to vote for him as the new Commissioner of the company following Foley's on-screen firing by Vince McMahon in December 2000.
 By March 2001, a match was set up between Snow and Regal to determine the new Commissioner, which resulted in Regal winning.
 Snow then took some time off from the ring in order to commit more time for the reality show Tough Enough.
-He made his return to the ring in October 2001 during the InVasion era and challenged Christian for the European Championship at Survivor Series, which he lost.
+He made his return to the ring in October 2001 during the InVasion era and challenged Christian for the WWF European Championship at Survivor Series, which he lost.

 Snow's last championship reign came on March 11, 2002, when he defeated Goldust to win his last Hardcore Championship.
 He lost the title to his former Tough Enough student, Maven, a few days later.
 He was drafted to SmackDown! as part of the 2002 Brand Extension, where he teamed up with Maven.
-After taking time off again for another season of Tough Enough, Snow returned as a member of the Raw roster and eventually became a commentator for Sunday Night Heat alongside Jonathan Coachman.
+After taking time off again for another season of Tough Enough, Snow returned as a member of the Raw roster in October and eventually became a commentator for Sunday Night Heat alongside Jonathan Coachman.
 When Coachman sided with Eric Bischoff, Snow followed suit, turning heel.
 The two feuded with Jim Ross and Jerry Lawler, and briefly replaced them at the Raw announce table after a victory at Unforgiven in 2003.
 When Tough Enough IV came to SmackDown!, Snow was on the scene and turned face once again.

-On April 12, 2004 episode of Raw, Snow dressed up as the Five Star Ninja a portray of Shinobi which he lost to Tajiri.
+On April 12, 2004, episode of Raw, Snow dressed up as the Five Star Ninja a portray of Shinobi which he lost to Tajiri.

 Commentator and ECW (2004–2006)

 In September 2004 Snow left Sunday Night Heat as a commentator and went to Velocity.
+He continued to coach for WWE Tough Enough season 4.
+He did not wrestle any matches for WWE in 2005.
+Instead, he continued working in the independents.

 In June 2006, Snow returned to wrestling full-time as a member of the new ECW brand.
 His first appearance in the new brand was in the WWE vs ECW Battle Royal at the "WWE vs. ECW Head to Head" special, where he was accompanied by Head.
 He was eliminated from the match.
 On the June 13, 2006, debut of ECW on Sci-Fi, Snow participated in an Extreme Battle Royal, which was won by Sabu.
-Over the next six months, he was used sporadically, mostly as a jobber, losing to people such as Test and Kevin Thorn.
+Over the next four months, he was used sporadically, mostly as a jobber, losing to people such as Test and Kevin Thorn.
+Snow was taken off the ECW roster in October 2006.